What to Do When Tap to Track Misses a Tap

 What not to do

 Do not uninstall and reinstall Finny over a single missed tap.
-Reinstalling will not change anything if the terminal did not push the event.
-Do not delete and re-create the Shortcuts automation unless you confirmed step 2 is failing.
-Recreating it loses your settings.
+Reinstalling will not change anything if the terminal did not push the event, and you would be redoing setup for nothing.
+Check History for a missed payment chip first, since most recoverable taps are already waiting there.

 If you keep missing taps at the same store, it is the terminal.
 Tag that store as a "snap the receipt" store and stop expecting the tap to work there.
 The goal is not to never miss a tap.
 The goal is to make recovery so fast it does not matter.